 Have you ever wondered why God created stretch marks?
 I mean, the whole pregnancy ‘thing’, neurotic hormones, and monthly visits from Aunt Flow weren’t enough?!
 We have to have proof of what we go through to be a mother?!..

 rant story, maybe I should introduce myself!

 Hey there, Humble in a Heartbeat readers!
-I’m Chelsea, Mommie Lifestyle Blogger over at Mommie and Wee!
+I’m Chelsea, Mommie Lifestyle Blogger over at Mommie and Wee (link no longer available)!
 I’m so excited to meet you over the blogosphere.
 I hope you know that we are best friends now! 😉

 Okay, let’s rewind a little bit.

-If you know anything about me, then you know that I am a little busty, to say the least.
-Even so, I’ve never been one to have self-esteem issues, but after carrying twin girls for 9 months, I now know the true meaning of ‘the struggle’.
+If you know anything about me (link no longer available), then you know that I am a little busty, to say the least.
+Even so, I’ve never been one to have self-esteem issues (link no longer available), but after carrying twin girls for 9 months, I now know the true meaning of ‘the struggle’ (link no longer available).

 I’ve got marks on my booty, boobies, and everywhere in between.
 I’ve got stretch marks in places that I didn’t even know existed.

 Honestly, I didn’t think it was possible to get stretch marks on your boobs.
 But, man do I know now!
 My used-to-be prized possessions are now my own personal bean bags.